streetmix/streetmix/docs/technical/installing-streetmix.rst

 .. caution::

-   "No Internet mode" is not a well-supported feature of Streetmix.
+   "Offline mode" is not a well-supported feature of Streetmix.
 Use it with care.

 .. tip::